DaveBeusing/Depot/README.md

 You are free to use, modify, distribute, and sublicense this software in accordance with the terms of the MIT License.

 See the [LICENSE](LICENSE.md) file for the full license text.

+Built with ❤️ using .NET, WPF and SQLite